msshreyas/weather-analysis/README.md

 #### Executive summary

 This project conducts a comprehensive analysis of global weather patterns using machine learning techniques on 80,866 weather observations from 248 locations across 210 countries.
 The analysis reveals critical climate insights including an 18°C temperature gradient from equatorial to polar regions and identifies that 21% of monitored locations exceed WHO air quality standards.
-Our baseline linear regression model achieves exceptional accuracy (R² = 0.9994) with ±0.28°C precision using 10 key meteorological features, demonstrating the effectiveness of machine learning for high-precision weather prediction while highlighting global air quality challenges requiring immediate attention.
+Our baseline linear regression model achieves moderate performance (R² = 0.443) with ±6.89°C precision using 9 key meteorological features, establishing a foundation for advanced modeling while highlighting global air quality challenges requiring immediate attention.

 #### Rationale